The Science Behind Breathing Exercises for Screen Time

 Key Takeaways

-- A 4-7 second pause creates a "cognitive reappraisal window" that shifts you from autopilot to choice
+• Even a brief pause creates a "cognitive reappraisal opportunity" that shifts you from autopilot to choice

 What Happens in Your Brain When You Reach for Your Phone